 The good thing about having a porter is you are able to enjoy trekking with nature, without the stress of having a heavy bag behind you.

-Can I only hire a Porter Guide and what should I expect from him?
+Can I only hire a Porter Guide and what to expect?

 The answer is YES, you can hire a porter guide for the trek.
 If you are thinking of hiring a porter guide you should expect:

-They are not as good in communicating in English as a professional trekking guide, but of course, this would vary individually and how much experience they've had in trekking and dealing with clients.
+- They are not as good at communicating in English as a professional trekking guide, but of course, this would vary individually and how much experience they’ve had in trekking and dealing with clients.

 – BUT, they are well capable of leading the trail, some basic communication in English, share some of the loads from your backpack.